 Bike Accessories And Components

 While not always necessary, certain accessories can add elements of comfort and convenience to your ride.
 Hip packs, and knee pads keep you safe and hydrated, while the ever-handy bike multi-tool is an accessory many would consider essential.
-Solid upgrades to your components, like new flat pedals, extra knobby tires for you mountain bike, or our favorite mountain bike wheels, can elevate your riding to a new level without breaking the bank.
+Solid upgrades to your components, like new flat pedals, extra knobby tires for your mountain bike, or the top-rated mountain bike wheels, can elevate your riding to a new level without breaking the bank.
 These are some of the best add-ons for any biker:

 Bike Phone Mounts

 If you bike in the city or take long tours on your road bike, you may understand the importance of keeping the open map on your phone front and center.
-Here are some mounts that we like:
+Here are our picks for bike phone mounts:

 Peak Design Universal Bar Mount